Visual Arts & Culture in Leinster

 Aerial View of Newgrange Neolithic

-Tomb Complex, County Meath.
+Tomb Complex, County Meath, one

-Leinster Arts & Culture
+Leinster Visual Arts

 The richest and most populous province in the Republic of Ireland (population: 2,292,939), Leinster encompasses the Midlands and the South-East and comprises the counties of Dublin, Carlow, Kildare, Kilkenny, Laois, Longford, Louth, Meath, Offaly, Westmeath, Wexford and Wicklow.
 Its chief city is Dublin.
 Other populous towns or boroughs include: Kilkenny, Drogheda, Dundalk, Bray, Navan, Naas, Wexford, Mullingar, Newbridge, Athlone, Cellbridge, Portlaoise, Tallaght and Tullamore.
 The province features all of Ireland's important rivers, including the Barrow, Boyne, Liffey and Shannon.

-Detail from Book of Kells
+Detail from Book of Kells (c.800)

 Early Arts and Culture